dribnet/purvs/README.md

 Each of my letters is composed with four triangles. each point of my triangles are controlled by 6 parameters each.

-The parameters for one of the triangles are:
+An example of the code for one triangle:

   * `offsetx1 tri 1` : x offset of the first triangle point relative to the center
   * `offsety1 tri 1` : y offset of the first triangle point relative to the center